RulosS290/DST-Projects/React-TypeScript/Projects/BeverageSearch/README.md

 ## 📘 Overview

-**Beverage Search** es una aplicación web construida con **React** y **TypeScript** que permite a los usuarios buscar bebidas y cócteles utilizando la API pública de *TheCocktailDB*.
-Además, cuenta con una funcionalidad opcional basada en **IA generativa** para crear recetas personalizadas y ofrecer contexto histórico de los cócteles.

-Este proyecto fue desarrollado para practicar:
+**Beverage Search** is a web application built with **React** and **TypeScript** that allows users to search for drinks and cocktails using the public API *TheCocktailDB*.
+It also includes an optional **AI-powered feature** that generates personalized cocktail recipes and provides historical or contextual information about each drink.

+This project was created to practice:

-* React fuertemente tipado con TypeScript
+* Strongly typed React development with TypeScript
-* Manejo global de estado usando Zustand
+* Global state management using Zustand
-* Validación de respuestas API con Zod
+* API response validation with Zod
-* Consumo de APIs con Axios
+* API consumption with Axios
-* Integración de IA mediante OpenRouter
+* AI integration through OpenRouter
-* Arquitectura limpia con componentes reutilizables
+* Clean architecture with reusable React components
+* Styling using TailwindCSS

 ---

 ## 🎯 Main Objectives

-* Permitir la búsqueda de bebidas por nombre.
-* Mostrar la información completa de cada bebida (ingredientes, instrucciones, imagen).
+* Allow users to search for beverages by name.
+* Display detailed information for each drink (ingredients, instructions, image).
-* Validar todas las respuestas del API con Zod.
+* Validate all API responses using Zod.
-* Centralizar el estado global de forma simple con Zustand.
+* Manage global state efficiently using Zustand.
-* Añadir una función opcional de IA para generar recetas personalizadas tipo bartender.
-* Practicar buenas prácticas de organización en proyectos React + TS.
+* Provide an optional AI feature to generate custom bartender-style recipes.
+* Apply best practices for building React + TypeScript projects.
+* Practice utility-based styling with TailwindCSS.

 ---

 ## 🧱 Features

-* 🔍 **Búsqueda de bebidas** por nombre.
+* 🔍 **Drink search** by name.
-* 🍸 **Vista detallada** de cada cóctel.
-* ✔️ **Validación Zod** de todas las respuestas del API.
+* 🍸 **Detailed view** of each cocktail.
+* ✔️ **Zod validation** for all API responses.
-* 🧠 **Zustand global state**, sin prop drilling.
+* 🧠 **Zustand global state**, no prop drilling.
-* ⚠️ **Manejo de errores claro y amigable**.
-* 🎨 **CSS puro** para una UI ligera y rápida.
+* ⚠️ **Clear and friendly error handling**.
+* 🎨 **TailwindCSS styling**, fast and utility-based.
-* 🤖 **Modo IA opcional**:
+* 🤖 **Optional AI Mode**:

-  * Genera recetas personalizadas con descripciones.
-  * Ofrece historia del cóctel.
-  * Responde como un bartender profesional.
+  * Generates custom cocktail recipes.
+  * Provides history or interesting facts.
+  * Responds in the style of an experienced bartender.

 ---

 ## 🤖 AI Usage (Optional Feature)

-Este proyecto incluye un módulo opcional basado en **IA generativa**, que utiliza OpenRouter para procesar prompts y generar recetas personalizadas.

-La funcionalidad permite:

-* Crear cócteles a partir de instrucciones del usuario.
-* Incluir historia o curiosidades del cóctel.
-* Seguir un estilo de bartender profesional y experimentado.

-La aplicación funciona perfectamente **sin IA**.
-La IA solo se activa si la API key está configurada.
+The project includes an optional **AI module** powered by **OpenRouter**, which processes user prompts and generates customized cocktail recipes.

+This feature allows the app to:

+* Create cocktails based on user instructions.
+* Add historical or fun facts about the drink.
+* Respond using a professional bartender persona.

+The app works perfectly **without AI**.
+The AI module is only enabled if an API key is provided.

 ### 🔧 Implementation Example